vkola-lab/brain2020/README.md

 ## How to use

 These instructions will help you properly configure and use the tool.
-For detailed usage of the parameters, you may refer to Documentation section.

 ### Data

 We trained, validated and tested the framework using the Alzheimer's Disease Neuroimaging Initiative (ADNI) dataset.
 To investigate the generalizability of the framework, we externally tested the framework on the National Alzheimer's Coordinating Center (NACC), the Australian Imaging Biomarkers and Lifestyle Study of Ageing (AIBL) and Framingham Heart Study (FHS) datasets.

-To download the data, please contact those affiliations directly.
-We only provide few data samples in the repo for the purpose of illustration.
-We organized the data into 3 folders:
+To download the raw data, please contact those affiliations directly.
+In "./lookupcsv/" folder, we provided csv table containing subjects details used in this study for each dataset.
+We also provided all data preprocessing manuscripts in "./Data_Preprocess/" folder.
+After data preprocssing, the data can be stored in the folder structure like below:

 ```
-<repository_root>/data/ADNI/
-<repository_root>/data/NACC/
-<repository_root>/data/AIBL/
+data_dir/ADNI/
+data_dir/NACC/
+data_dir/AIBL/
+data_dir/FHS/
 ```

-Inside each of the folders, we provide a table of metadata of the subjects for all MRI scans that we used for model development and validation.
-Note that this framework should also work on your own T1-weighted MRI data if the following data preprocessing pipeline is done properly.

-1. Register the MRI to template, i.e, any one of the sample MRIs provided.
-2. Normalize the data using: data = (data - data.mean()) / data.std()
-3. Clip the data to the range [-1, 2.5]

 ### Code dependencies